Kihnu/erik_kihnwww21/README.md

 # new1

-Purpose is to practice use GitHub Desktop and Visual Studio Code editor.
+The purpose of this repository is to practice using GitHub Desktop, HTML and Visual Studio Code editor.